•

 Aims & Scope

-As the official Journal of the Society for the Anthropology of Lowland South America (SALSA), Tipití is central to SALSA’s mission of promoting ethical and sound research on issues related to lowland South America, its peoples, and its environments.
-The main purpose of the journal is to publish high-quality, original anthropological research on lowland South America.
-Tipití is the only journal dedicated exclusively to the anthropology of lowland South America.
-As such, the journal serves an international community of scholars interested in the South American lowlands, who also meet at SALSA’s conference and exchange information through SALSA’s electronic discussion list.
+As the official journal of the Society for the Anthropology of Lowland South America (SALSA), Tipití is central to the Society’s mission of promoting ethical, rigorous, and impactful research on the region, its peoples, and its environments.
+The journal's primary purpose is to publish high-quality, original scholarship, standing as the premier peer-reviewed, open-access platform exclusively dedicated to the anthropology of lowland South America.
+In doing so, it serves a global community of scholars who connect not only through these pages but also at SALSA’s conferences and digital networks.